Belan-Mihail/paint_picture/README.md

 - CRUD functionality for pictures, comments, likes, followers, planns, wallitems and profile information
 - pictures filtering by title, author and category, liked posts and followed users posts, likea and comments count (low to high and high to low)
 - responsiveness to allow users use the app on various devices

+## User Experience

+### Target Audience

+- People who likes graphics editor Piant
+- People who love to draw and want to share their creativity with others
+- People who are looking for interesting content and additional communication with creative people